-1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 14.7 hectares at Money Hill, on the eastern edge of Ashby-de-la-Zouch.
-The survey was commissioned by the Land Use Planning Unit (LUPU) of the Ministry of Agriculture, Fisheries and Food (MAFF) in connection with the North West Leicestershire Local Plan (representation 6198).
+1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 31.9 hectares at Money Hill, on the eastern edge of Ashby-de-la-Zouch.
+The survey was commissioned by the Land Use Planning Unit (LUPU) of the Ministry of Agriculture, Fisheries and Food (MAFF) in connection with the North West Leicestershire Local Plan (representation 6197).

-2. Virtually the whole site was mapped in detail as part of a larger ALC survey carried out in February 1994 (ADAS, 1994).
-This survey was verified by additional soil pits, and the very small (1.0 ha) part of the site not covered by the 1994 report was examined, by the Resource Planning Team (RPT) of the ADAS Huntingdon Statutory Group, Cambridge, in June 1996.
-The present report is based very largely on the 1994 survey, augmented and updated as appropriate, and now supersedes all previous work at the site.
-Prior to 1994, the published 1:63 360 scale provisional ALC map (MAFF, 1971) showed the site to be nearly all Grade 4 but with a small area of Grade 3 land in the north.
+2. Most of the site was mapped in detail as part of a larger ALC survey carried out in February 1994 (ADAS, 1994).
+This survey was verified in June 1996 by additional soil pits and additional survey work in the west, to provide total cover.
+The work was carried out by the Resource Planning Team (RPT) of the ADAS Huntingdon Statutory Group, Cambridge.
+The present report synthesises the results of these two surveys and now supersedes all the previous ALC surveys at the site.
+Prior to 1994, the published 1:63 360 scale provisional ALC map (MAFF, 1971) showed the north and east of the site to be Grade 3 and the south and west to be Grade 4.